zerobase-io/About-Us-Onboarding/README.md

 If you're still curious and want to learn more, see [our privacy statement](./PRIVACY.md) for the specifics of how we provide this service with an unrivaled promise of privacy, or visit [the Wikipedia page for Public Key Cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography) for the mathematics and further explanations of how such systems guarantee privacy and authenticity.
+Additionally, we're 100% open-source, so if you want to see how something works or how your data is handled, you can view our source code directly.
+The only thing you *can't* see is our private user data.

 ## How Can I Contribute to Zerobase?
 Ready to jump in?
 [Here's where you can start!](./CONTRIBUTING.md)